GrindeLab/STEAM/README.md

 For an admixture mapping study in an admixed population with two ancestral populations (e.g., African Americans), we can use an analytic approximation to the family-wise error rate to quickly compute a genome-wide significance threshold for our study.

-Suppose you are conducting an admixture mapping study in an admixed population with 6 generations since admixture and markers spaced every 0.2 cM (on average) across 22 chromosomes of total length 3500 cM.
-To estimate the p-value threshold which will control the family-wise error rate for this study at the 0.05 level, use the following command:
+Suppose you are conducting an admixture mapping study in an admixed population with 2 ancestral populations, 6 generations since admixture, and markers spaced every 0.2 cM (on average) across 22 chromosomes of total length 3500 cM.
+To estimate the *p*-value threshold which will control the family-wise error rate for this study at the 0.05 level, use the following command:

 ```r